seagent/monarch/README.md

 # Using MonARCh in Evaluation Execution

-Firstly SPARQL endpoints of the DBpedia, Nytimes and Stockmarket datasets should be set up and running.
+Firstly SPARQL endpoints of DBpedia, Nytimes and Stockmarket datasets should be set up and running.

 After that DBpedia and Nytimes data is need to be insterted into the datasets.
-Then using ArtificialDataGenerator in [seagent/datasetupdater](https://github.com/seagent/datasetupdater) Stockmarket dataset is created from scratch and data enrichment is made for DBpedia and Nyrimes datasets.
+Then using ArtificialDataGenerator in [seagent/datasetupdater](https://github.com/seagent/datasetupdater) Stockmarket dataset is created from scratch and data enrichment is made for DBpedia and Nytimes datasets.